-V. Passive body torque regulation
+6 Passive body torque regulation

-The Drag PARITy design distinguishes itself from the baseline design in the theoretical reaction torques imparted by the flapping wings on the airframe.
+The Drag PARITy design distinguishes itself from the baseline design in the theoretical reaction torques imparted by the flapping wings on the airframe, that is, the quantities $\tau^L$ and $\tau^R$ mentioned previously.
 The Drag PARITy is designed to balance the roll reaction torques imparted by the flapping wings.
-Fig. 5 plots the theoretical roll torques experienced by the body of a FWMAV using a Drag PARITy transmission compared to that experienced by a FWMAV using a conventional transmission.
+Figure 6 plots the theoretical roll torques experienced by the body of a FWMAV using a Drag PARITy transmission compared to that experienced by a FWMAV using a conventional baseline transmission described previously.
+Note that these torques are nominally opposing and that it is their difference, $\tau^L - \tau^R$ , that is experienced by the body as a net roll torque.
 In all three trials, it is apparent that the Drag PARITy transmission has succeeded in balancing the roll torques experienced by the body due to each wing.
-The results are especially striking in the Uncut trial (Fig. 5a), where the transmission has passively compensated for fabrication and assembly error present in the nominally symmetric structure.
+The results are especially striking in the Uncut trial (Fig. 6a), where the transmission has passively compensated for fabrication and assembly error present in the nominally symmetric structure.